 The path to finding inner peace and emotional stability is not a short one.
-It can not happen overnight and it does not happen after reading a few self-help books, attending a workshop or going on a retreat.
+It can not happen overnight, and it does not happen after reading a few self-help books, attending a workshop, or going on a retreat.
 It is not about simply praying when times are tough or meditating when you are stressed.
-Finding inner peace is as much as conscious habit as it is a spiritual experience.
+Finding inner peace is as much a conscious habit as it is a spiritual experience.
 Here are some simple words of wisdom on reaching this state, cultivated from wise souls around the world.

 Whatever relationships you have attracted in your life at this moment, are precisely the ones you need in your life at this moment.
 There is a hidden meaning behind all events, and this hidden meaning is serving your own evolution.

 Enjoy and Appreciate the Diverse Array of People and Personalities That You Come Across Every Day.

 Even the most exhausting people to interact with have something to teach you.
 When you are having a difficult time relating to someone, ask yourself what you are meant to learn from this person.